Top Color Trends Of The Season and How To Get Them

 Ghosted Hair Color: The Silvery Trend The Internet Loves

 Ghosts aren’t something to be frightened of—at least, not when it comes to the kind you’ll find in a salon.
 After months of mulled wine hair and vibrant color melts, fanciful winter colors have been dethroned by something icier: ghosted hair color.

 This multifaceted shade is a direct descendent of opal hair and holographic hair, two looks that lean heavily on reflective colors and cool tones to recreate the glint of a semiprecious stone.
 If pearlescent, social media-friendly shades make you want to call up your colorist immediately, you’ll want to pay close attention to this one.

 What is ghosted hair color?

-Like nearly all fantasy hair colors, ghosted hair begins with a mane that’s been bleached to remove any trace of pre-existing color.
+Like nearly all colorful hair, ghosted hair begins with a mane that’s been bleached to remove any trace of pre-existing color.
 Your colorist will build an icy silver or blonde shade before painting very pale blues, purples, and grays throughout your hair.